Roemeria argemone: Taxonomy

 It is commonly known as 'prickly poppy', 'pale poppy', and 'long pricklyhead poppy'.
-It is known as 'Sand-Mohn' in German, 'spikvallmo' in Swedish, and 'amapola macho' in Spanish.
+It is known as Sand-Mohn in German, spikvallmo in Swedish, and amapola macho in Spanish.

 The Latin specific epithet argemone is derived from the Greek 'argema' meaning cataract, and was applied by Dioscorides to a poppy-like plant used to treat cataracts.
 See Argemone (a genus of flowering plants in the family Papaveraceae commonly known as 'prickly poppies').

-It was formerly described by the Swedish botanist Carl Linnaeus in his seminal publication Species Plantarum in 1753 on page 506.
+It was formally described by the Swedish botanist Carl Linnaeus in his seminal publication Species Plantarum in 1753 on page 506.

 Distribution and habitat

 It is native to temperate regions of North Africa, Europe and Western Asia. including Macaronesia, Canary Islands, Algeria, Egypt and Morocco.
 Within Western Asia it is found in the Caucasus, Armenia, Cyprus, Egypt (in the Sinai), Iran, Iraq, Israel, Jordan, Lebanon, Syria and Turkey.
 In eastern Europe, it is found within Belarus, Estonia, Latvia, Lithuania, Moldova and Ukraine.
 In middle Europe, it is in Austria, Belgium, Germany, Hungary, Netherlands, Poland, Slovakia and Switzerland.
 In northern Europe, in Denmark, Ireland, Sweden and United Kingdom.
 In southeastern Europe, within Albania, Bosnia and Herzegovina, Croatia, Greece, Italy, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
 In southwestern Europe, it is found in France, Portugal and Spain.

 It has been introduced into the American states of Idaho, Oregon, Pennsylvania and Utah.